Bryony Kimmings Makes Theatre About Chlamydia

 Thanks Bryony

-Bryony will be performing Sex Idiot at the Southbank Centre in London for one week this August.
+Bryony will be performing Sex Idiot at the Southbank Centre for one week this August.

 More stuff performance artists: